 Nuclear Astrophysics addresses the role of nuclear structure and reactions on the generation and evolution of stars and stellar explosions and on the chemical evolution of our universe.
-A strong program in experimental nuclear astrophysics has been developed at the Nuclear Science Laboratory (NSL) addressing key questions of stellar burning and evolution as well as questions that are important for the interpretation of stellar explosion.
-Experiments include the direct measurement of reaction and decay processes that are expected to take place in quiescent and explosive stellar burning environments, but it also entails measurements that probe these processes using indirect reaction techniques to collect additional and complementary information that is not directly accessible by direct experiment.
+A strong program in experimental nuclear astrophysics has been developed at the Nuclear Science Laboratory (NSL) addressing key questions of stellar burning and evolution as well as questions that are important for the understanding of stellar explosion.
+Experiments include the direct measurement of reaction and decay processes that are expected to take place in quiescent and explosive stellar burning environments, but it also entails measurements that probe these processes using indirect reaction techniques to collect additional and complementary information that is not accessible by direct experiments.
 The NSL is a core institution of the Joint Institute for Nuclear Astrophysics Center for Evolution of the Elements (JINA-CEE).

-Supernova shock-front: The emerging supernova shock-front is identified as most likely environment for the astrophysical a-process as source of long-lived radioactivities observed in supernova remnants.
+Supernova shock-front: The emerging supernova shock-front is identified as most likely environment for the astrophysical α-process as source of long-lived radioactivities observed in supernova remnants.
 Origin and lifetime of these long-lived radioactive isotopes are being studied using direct spectroscopy and AMS techniques at the FN tandem accelerator.
 The supernova shock-front environment is also considered to be a likely site for the p-process.
 The detailed study of the nuclear physics aspects of these processes might reveal observational signatures for the required site conditions.
-In that spirit critical reactions along the p-process path have been identified and are being studied using inverse radiative capture reactions.
+In that spirit, critical reactions along the p-process path have been identified and are being studied using inverse radiative capture reactions.